johnnygoblue/treasureIsland/README.md

 not try to submit to both autograders at once!
 It is safe to ignore and override any warnings about an invalid security certificate.

-The autograders are identical and your daily submission limit will be shared (and kept track of) between them.
+The autograders are identical and the daily submission limit will be shared (and kept track of) between them.
 The autograders will accept three Project 1 submissions per day, per student.
 For this purpose, days begin and end at midnight (Ann Arbor local time).
 The highest graded submission will be used